sidthecoder2/sidthecoder2/README.md

-- 👋 Hi, I’m @sidthecoder2
+- 👋 Hi, I’m Siddhartha Srivastava
-- 👀 I’m interested in Computer Science and UI/UX Design.
+- 👀 I’m a Computer Science Student
-- 🌱 I’m currently learning UI/UX and Programming in Python
+- 🌱 I’m currently working on Python Programming and UI/UX
-- 💞️ I’m looking to collaborate on Front End developing
+- 💞️ I’m looking to collaborate on new projects on Data Science
 - 📫 How to reach me?
 Email: sidsri200205@gmail.com

 <!---